Kuo: Expect 3D object-scanning cameras in iPads and iPhones by 2020

 - Improved photo quality could be delivered by the iPhone, presumably with greater portrait-style blurring and 3D depth than current iPhone cameras can offer.

 While Kuo doesn’t elaborate upon the AR experience, the potential is clear to anyone who has been following recent developments in the 5G, AR, and ToF-style camera spaces.
 In the past, ToF cameras were used to scan basic positional or gesture data from subjects in a room, fueling Microsoft’s applications with the Kinect camera system.
-More recently, they (and less efficient alternatives) been used to create scans of moving subjects that can be sent over the internet — if you have the bandwidth to do so.
+More recently, they (and less efficient alternatives) have been used to create scans of moving subjects that can be sent over the internet — if you have the bandwidth to do so.

-Multiple companies are now testing 3D-scanning cameras capable of creating holographic versions of people, using high-bandwidth connections to allow real time 3D video chats.
+Multiple companies are now testing 3D-scanning cameras capable of creating holographic versions of people, using high-bandwidth connections to allow real-time 3D video chats.
 Holographic calls are expected to be a selling point for 5G phones, but very demanding on data plans.

 Just as Apple used its first front-facing camera for FaceTime and its depth-sensing cameras for Animoji and Memoji, it’s easy to imagine a next-generation FaceTime 3D or FaceTime AR experience including photorealistic “holograms” of friends and family.
 Like 5G modem and antenna chips, the challenge is miniaturizing all the necessary hardware to fit inside portable devices.
 Kuo believes ToF will come to iPhones in the second half of 2020 “at the latest.”